 We will fight to get you the most money possible to take care of your child.
 And we take no money unless and until you receive a settlement or judgment.

-To help you better understand birth injuries, our Las Vegas personal injury attorneys discuss the following common birth injuries caused by medical negligence, below:
+To help you better understand birth injuries, our Nevada personal injury attorneys discuss the following common birth injuries caused by medical negligence, below:

-- 1. What causes “birth injuries” in Las Vegas, NV?
+- 1. What are common causes of “birth injuries” in Las Vegas, Nevada?

-- 2. How long do I have to bring a “medical malpractice” case in Las Vegas, NV?
+- 2. How long do I have to bring a “medical malpractice” case in Nevada?

 - 3. What is “cerebral palsy”?